 Yes, you can sell forex without buying – this is known as short-selling, or going short.
-Short-selling a currency means that you believe its price will fall, so you ‘sell’.
-The more the price falls, the more profit you’ll make.
+Short-selling a currency means that you believe that its price will fall, so you ‘sell’.
+The more the price falls, the more profit you will make.

 For example, assume GBP/USD is trading at 1.3200, with a buy price of 1.3201 and a sell price of 1.3199.
-You think that USD will strengthen against GBP – meaning fewer US dollars are needed to buy a single pound – which’ll cause the price of the GBP/USD pair to fall.
-So you short the pair at 1.3199.
-If USD strengthens against GBP the quote price of GBP/USD will fall and you’ll make a profit.
+You think that the currency price will fall, so you short-sell the pair at 1.3199.
+If USD strengthens against GBP – meaning fewer US dollars are needed to buy a single pound – of the price of GBP/USD will fall, and you’ll make a profit.